cogentcore/cogentcore.github.io/content/blog/-2024-07-17-initial-release.md

 Furthermore, we have written a shell language variant of Go, called `cosh` (Cogent Shell), which allows direct intermixing of shell-like execution of command-line tools, with standard Go control constructs, using the yaegi interpreter.
 Everything can be transpiled into standard Go and built the usual way as a fully compiled executable as well.
 Next, we plan to extend this general approach to the numerical computing and data science domain, in the Cogent Numbers framework, to provide a viable competitor in this Python-dominated domain.

 In addition, we will be completing the Cogent Canvas app, which provides editing of SVG-based vector graphics, and the Cogent Mail client.
-We also plan to make a video editing app, and even keep plugging away at a web browser!
+We also plan to make a video editing app and are working on a web browser.

-## Comparisons with other Frameworks
+## Comparisons with other frameworks

 In the remainder of this blog, we provide some commentary about how we think Cogent Core compares with various other widely-used GUI frameworks and languages.
 As you can tell if you've read this far, we think the Go language is the best, so if you strongly prefer another language, Cogent Core may not be for you.
 But if you've been slogging along in the Javascript + HTML + CSS world, or come from a Qt/C++ or Flutter background, you might find something to like here.

-### Javascript + HTML + CSS Frameworks
+### Javascript + HTML + CSS frameworks

 Most of the world's GUI software is written using some web framework.